Tiger Woods PGA Tour 07

-Tiger Woods PGA Tour 07 is a sports video game developed by EA Redwood Shores for the Microsoft Windows, PlayStation 2, Xbox, Xbox 360, Wii and as a launch title for the PlayStation 3 version and Team Fusion for the PlayStation Portable version and published by EA Sports for Microsoft Windows, PlayStation 2, Xbox, PlayStation Portable, Xbox 360, PlayStation 3 and Wii.
+Tiger Woods PGA Tour 07 is a sports video game for the Microsoft Windows, PlayStation 2, PlayStation Portable, Xbox, Xbox 360, Wii and as a launch title for the PlayStation 3 version and was published by EA Sports.

 New features

 The game includes updated graphics, new courses, and other new features.

 The "Game Face" feature has been vastly improved with more detail and customization available for each body part, and after designing their own golfer, players can choose from 3000 items in the "Pro Shop" which allows players to purchase new clothing, clubs, balls, gloves, and other golf-related miscellanea.
 However, many items are locked at the start of the game, and the player must complete certain tasks to unlock these items.

 The "Game Setup" in the options menu has been changed vastly, to allow the player to choose their swing style.
 Another new feature allows players to choose the classic control settings or a newer swing style.
 There is also the new "Speed Golf" setting, which allows players to skip to the next shot after the ball has been struck without watching where the ball lands.